We will be happy to answer your questions

 Submission of an application to the FSA and the stage of proceedings before the FSA

-From the moment you apply for an MIP, we officially act as your legal representatives, representing you in the proceedings for entry before the FSA.
+From the moment you apply for an MIP, we officially act as your legal representatives, representing you in the registration proceedings before the FSA.
 This means that we are responsible for the course of the proceedings, including providing any clarifications, communicating with the FSA and dealing with any formalities.

 According to the current regulations, the FSC proceedings should take up to three months from the submission of the application, but may be prolonged in case of additional questions from the FSC.
 Our experience shows that the FSA can act quickly, approving an application even within one month, especially for business models with which they are already familiar.